SSpeights/PowerShellGuide/get-powershell.md

 Powershell is evolving and one of the PS "adaptations" is that it is now interoperable with Windows, macOS, and Linux.

 Up to version 5, Powershell was automatically installed on Windows, but the newest version is available as a binary on GitHub.
 That's right PS has become another Microsoft open source project.

-It's generally a good idea to work with the newest version of Powershell because with the newest version, you get the newest features and, generally, you don't have to worry aobut backwards compatibility.
+It's generally a good idea to work with the newest version of Powershell because with the newest version, you get the newest features.
+You don't have to worry about backwards compatibility.

 ## Download PowerShell